elielberra/note-saver/README.md

 ## Helm

-A minimal [Helm](https://helm.sh/) chart has been created to simplify the deployment of some services within the note-saver app.
+A minimal [Helm](https://helm.sh/) chart has been created to simplify the deployment of some micro services within the note-saver app.
 This chart only includes templates for core components such as Deployments, Services, and Ingress, making it easier to manage configurations and deploy the services of the app in a consistent and reusable way.

-The **client**, **server**, and **consumer** services are deployed using a custom Helm chart I created, while **Elasticsearch**, **Kibana**, **PostgreSQL**, and **RabbitMQ** are deployed using official charts from the [Bitnami Helm repository](https://bitnami.com/stacks/helm).
+The **client**, **server**, and **consumer** micro services are deployed using a custom Helm chart I created, while **Elasticsearch**, **Kibana**, **PostgreSQL**, and **RabbitMQ** are deployed using official charts from the [Bitnami Helm repository](https://bitnami.com/stacks/helm).

 ## Git Actions